The funny thing about music is, there’s always someone

 “Yeah?”

-“We got a noise complaint about twenty minutes ago that someone was playing some pretty loud music in this house.”
+“We got a noise complaint about twenty minutes ago that

 “Oh…uh, that…that was me…I’m sorry.
 I was just practicing.”